Developing A New Breed

 Big ears can create two significant problems; not only in size but they may also have poor placement.
 They will either sit low, which makes them stick out to the sides of the head, or they will be wide set and they will stick out diagonally.
 This will take more time and effort to correct, so make sure you breed with dogs that have an accurate ear set and size.
 Bites create a major challenge when trying to correct.
 I personally will not breed a dog with a bad bite as it usually takes a few generations to correct.
 If you do pursue this task, make sure you check the lines behind the mate as far back as possible to ensure all dogs have had a solid, correct bite.
 If the dog is HIGHLY exceptional in every other area, I may make an allowance and just make sure that any offspring with bad bites go into pet homes.
 An undershot/overshot bite can skip a generation and pop up in the next one; this is the reason to check as many generations as possible.

-At this time, there are no set disqualifications, so all dogs may be shown.
+At this time, blue eyes is the only disqualification, so all dogs may be shown.
 However, many would be better off just being used in a breeding program and not in the show ring, or sitting on a lap of luxury.
-Getting dogs that completely fit the standard is going to take a while, so do not take offense when another breeder tells you that your dog needs more color, the ears are too big, the body or legs are long and so on.
+Acquiring dogs that completely fit the standard is going to take a while, so do not take offense when another breeder tells you that your dog needs more color, the ears are too big, the body or legs are long and so on.
 Do not try to fix all the problems at once either.
 You may have to work on conformation first and when you have accomplished that, move onto the next issue you may have with your dogs.
 I personally worked on my conformation first, then my ears and then the coloring.
 I have my black staying black, with plenty of coloring on the backs and am now working on getting more brown in the face.
 The reason I worked on conformation first was because it is the hardest to get perfect.
 Coloring can change in one breeding so I saved it for the last.
 Don't get me wrong, I worked on the other issues also but concentrated on one thing at a time.

 Just remember, we have a new breed and it is going to take time to get the Biewer Terrier to the perfect state, figuratively speaking, as no matter how long you breed, there will never be a perfect dog.
-The Yorkshire Terrier went through many changes and standards, before the look that we have today.
+Established breeds have gone through many changes and standards, before achieving the look have today.
 Keep an open mind and look for people to work with in establishing a good solid breeding program.